hendrashadm/test-flowise-2/README.md

 ## 🌱 Env Variables

-Flowise supports different environment variables to configure your instance.
+The application supports different environment variables to configure your instance.
 You can specify the following variables in the `.env` file inside `packages/server` folder.
-Read [more](https://github.com/FlowiseAI/Flowise/blob/main/CONTRIBUTING.md#-env-variables)

 ## 📖 Documentation

-You can view the Flowise Docs [here](https://docs.flowiseai.com/)
+Documentation is available in the project repository.

 ## 🌐 Self Host

-Deploy Flowise self-hosted in your existing infrastructure, we support various [deployments](https://docs.flowiseai.com/configuration/deployment)
+Deploy the application self-hosted in your existing infrastructure.
+Various deployment options are supported:

 -   [AWS](https://docs.flowiseai.com/configuration/deployment/aws)
 -   [Azure](https://docs.flowiseai.com/configuration/deployment/azure)